nbcallah/Poisson-Generator/README.md

 ## Installation

-An example program (and makefile) is provided in the test directory.
+An example program (and makefile) is provided in the simulate_counting_with_background directory.
 The library is a single header file and a single source file; compilation for use in other programs is left as an exercise to the reader.

 ## API Reference (C++)